-The frontend code tries to be as separate from the web server code as possible.
+tries to be as separate from the web server code as possible.
+The frontend is

-communicates with the web server by making AJAX calls for JSON/REST and
+the web server by making AJAX calls for JSON/REST and rendering in run-time.

 The goal is for the web server (i.e. Django) to only return pure responses in JSON (or plain text or specific to some files) and never generate HTML templates.